QuantEcon/lecture-source-jl/source/rst/getting_started_julia/introduction_to_types.rst

     @show typeof(x1)
     @show typeof(x2)

-These return ``Array{Int64,1}`` and ``Array{Float64,1}`` respectively, which the compiler is able to infer from the right hand side of the expressions
+These return ``Array{Int64,1}`` and ``Array{Float64,1}`` respectively, which the compiler is able to infer from the right hand side of the expressions.

-Given the information on the type, the compiler can work through the sequence of expressions to infer other types
+Given the information on the type, the compiler can work through the sequence of expressions to infer other types.

 .. code-block:: julia